fustilio/wordnet-playground/wn-ts-core/docs/README.md

 ## 🎯 **Overview**

 `wn-ts-core` is the foundational library that provides the core types, interfaces, and utilities for the entire WordNet TypeScript ecosystem.
-It defines the data structures, parsing logic, database schemas, and kernel-based architecture used across all `wn-ts` modules.
+It defines the data structures, parsing logic, database schemas, and microkernel architecture used across all `wn-ts` modules.

-## 🏗️ **Architecture Overview**
+## 🏗️ **Microkernel Architecture**

-### **Kernel-Based Design**

-The library uses a modern **microkernel architecture** with a plugin system:
+The library uses a microkernel architecture with a plugin system:

 ```
 WordNetCore (interface)